Investment Banking Interview Ju-Jutsu: How to Spin Your Weaknesses Into Strengths and Answer the Tough Questions

 Your Counter-Attack: You realize you’re not from the usual economics/finance background – but you were really interested in whatever you did study, and that gave you time to complete finance classes or do independent study on the side.

-If you have a good reason for picking your major, you can also turn this into something “interesting” about your background and answer the third, and most important, interview question correctly.
+If you have a good reason for picking your major, you can also turn this into something “interesting” about your background.

 Tough Question #6: Why are you interviewing for this IT/risk management/other back office position?
 Didn’t you have front office positions before?
 Are we just your backup plan?